 We still don't know too much about the plot, though we do know the Chief and Cortana are core to the series.
 So far in 2021, we've learned that the show has moved to Paramount+ and that its showrunner will be stepping down after the first season.
 Here's what that means for the Halo TV show, and everything else we know about it.

-When does the Halo TV series air?
+When is the Halo TV series release date?

 Is Master Chief in the Halo TV series?